qe-collaborative-services/1115-hub/README.md

 - Download [Visual Studio Code](https://code.visualstudio.com/download) IDE and use it for editing or viewing of CSV and other assets.
 VS Code is available for all major OS platforms.
-- Download [SQLite](https://www.sqlite.org/download.html) embedded database and
-  put it in your `PATH`.

 You can run `deno task doctor` (see below) to see if dependencies are installed properly.